Deal With Parental Issues

 Some Possible Reasons for Parental Issues

-- 1Children growing up.Children in their teenage years experience a lot of confusion that leads to disagreements and even arguments with their parents.
+- 1Children in their teenage years experience a lot of confusion that leads to disagreements and even arguments with their parents.
 It is the time when they want to more freedom and feel bad when you correct their acts.
 They get home later than usual, are always out with friends and learn to answer back.
 Teenagers have hard time determining what their parents' actions are for; are they concerned or just hate to see me have a good time.
-These are just some of the questions you may ask yourself.Advertisement
+These are just some of the questions you may ask yourself.Children growing up.Advertisement

-- 2Lack of Time.Providing children's materials needs is not enough.
+- 2Providing children's materials needs is not enough.
 The latest gadget cannot replace the presence of parents in a child's life.
 When parents are away most of the time, children seek attention from outside home.
 It is not everyday that they meet nice people.
 They could possibly meet people who might influence them get into a vise and be with the wrong company.
 Before you know, it is too late.
 They try to find someone who can give the attention that parents can't give.
-An open communication is always the key for better family relationships.Advertisement
+An open communication is always the key for better family relationships.Lack of Time.Advertisement

 Four Major Conflicts Between Parents and Child